A Synopsis for why we no longer keep the Old Testament law

 The fact is, most evangelical churches do not hold to the position Sunday is now the Sabbath, and it is not practiced as a legality like “you must worship on Sunday,” as 7th day Adventists and other Sabbatarian groups do for Saturday Sabbath keeping.

 The most important words God gave man are not the 10 commandments but the gospel.
-The commandments cannot redeem man but were given show how far he is from obedience to God.
+The commandments cannot save, cleanse or redeem man but were given show how far he is from obedience to God.
 The gospel is given to heal that breach because the law could not do this.

 It is pointed out by Strict Sabbatarian’s that Jesus worshipped on Saturday.
 They make use of this argument by stating it’s mentioned 1,700 times.
 The disciples kept the Sabbath over 80 times, Jesus also went to the temple in Israel, do they go to temple in Israel?
 Jesus wore certain Jewish clothing, do they wear a robe?
 If Christ is our example, He also kept the entire ceremonial Law of Moses, do law keepers do this?
 Their argument has little to do with anything drawn from the meaning of the Scripture, only the mention in Scripture.
 They need to face the facts, we are a new entity, the church is both Jews and GENTILES, And we are under a new covenant.
 We don’t go to temple for worship on the Sabbath as a requirement.
 We don’t have to show up in Jerusalem there times a year on the Feast days, and we don’t wear robes.